 - Managing the build of four brand new classrooms and associated meeting area and cloakrooms

-- Renovating and expanding the office area and KS1 toilets
+- Renovating and expanding the office area, KS1 and KS2 toilets

 - Converting the old boiler house into The Loft, our innovative new family centre

-- Continuing to ensure we get the best provision possible for sport and children entitled to The Pupil Premium.
+- Continuing to ensure we get the best outcomes possible for children entitled to The Pupil Premium.

 We hope this information has given you an insight into our work as Governors.
 We welcome input from parents and the community we serve and can be contacted via our clerk, Chris Johnson, please get in touch with the school office.